 NCHMCT JEE is a popular hotel management examination for the students who want pursue hospitality as a career.
-This exam shall be scheduled in the 4th week of April 2018.
-Candidates who are interested in giving this examination will be able to apply online in the month of December 2017.
+This exam is scheduled on 28 April 2018.
+Candidates who are interested in taking this examination will be able to apply online from 24 December 2017.
 Here in this article we will tell you about the exam pattern along with the syllabus for NCHMCT JEE 2018 and link to practice various sample papers and previous year question papers.
 Let us take a look on the following.

 What is the exam pattern for NCHMCT JEE 2018?

 The exam comprises of total 200 marks, given below is the exam pattern for NCHMCT JEE 2018.